Skip to content

 Lambda overloading

 Pyrope does not have global scope for defined lambdas.
 Instead, all the lambda must reside in a local variable or must be "imported".
 Nevertheless, a local variable can have multiple lambdas.
-It is similar to Odin's "explicit procedure overloading".
-This section explains how is the overloading selection in this case.
+It is similar to Odin's "explicit lambda overloading".
+This section explains how the overloading selection works.

-By overloading, this section refers to typical ad-hoc polymorphism where the same function/procedure name can have different functionality for different types.
+By overloading, this section refers to typical ad-hoc polymorphism where the same lambda name can have different functionality for different types.

 For Pyrope overloading, lambdas are typically added at the end ++= of the tuple.
 This means that it is NOT overwriting an existing functionality, but providing a new call capability.